-After Jackson Hole, we went to stay with relatives in Denver.
-We did laundry and had a fun drive in the Model T car then continued onto Aspen where I had spent the previous ski season waitressing, skiing and making new friends.
+After Jackson Hole, we went to visit relatives in Denver.
+We did laundry and had a fun drive in the Model T car then continued on to Aspen where I had spent the previous ski season waitressing, skiing and making new friends.
 I gathered the rest of my belongings I had left with coworkers then we got back on the road to California.

 We headed south following our Rand McNally map book of the USA.
 I convinced Mike we should see the Grand Canyon so that was the next stop.
 We did not stay long, just long enough to take a few photos

-We arrived in California late September.
+We arrived in California late one September evening.
 The smog was heavy.
 The heat was unbearable, 108 degrees and then … we experienced a huge earthquake on October 1, 1987 with its epicenter in Whittier, Ca.

 The next morning we drove my red Ford Mustang down to San Diego.
 The highway had red and yellow flowers blooming on the median.
-The apartments with pools and tennis courts were affordable and the beaches beckoned us.
-We moved into a small one bedroom place with a dark orange rug and my U-haul box filled with photo albums and some clothes
+The apartments with pools and tennis courts were affordable and the beaches with the 3 mile long boardwalk beckoned us.
+We moved into a small one bedroom place with a dark orange rug and my U-haul box filled with photo albums and some clothes.

 That was all we needed to get started on our life together.

 I still remember our innocence, hope and that pretty little silver necklace from Wyoming.
 This will be my 3rd birthday without him as a widow.
-He will always be in my heart and missed.
+While I am moving forward with out him with lots of support, he will always be in my heart and missed.